Peregian Springs

 Peregian Springs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Peregian Springs dwellings, as per the latest Census, were 80.5% houses and 19.5% other dwellings (semi-detached, apartments, 'other').
-Non-Metro Qld had 73.5% houses and 26.5% other dwellings.
-Home ownership in Peregian Springs was 27.5%, with mortgaged dwellings at 34.9% and rented ones at 37.5%.
-The median monthly mortgage repayment was $2,147, above Non-Metro Qld's average of $2,000.
-Median weekly rent in Peregian Springs was $530, higher than Non-Metro Qld's $500.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+In Peregian Springs, as per the latest Census evaluation, 80.5% of dwellings were houses while 19.5% comprised semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro Qld's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Peregian Springs stood at 27.5%, with mortgaged properties accounting for 34.9% and rented ones making up 37.5%.
+The median monthly mortgage repayment was $2,147, higher than Non-Metro Qld's average of $2,000.
+The median weekly rent in Peregian Springs was $530, compared to Non-Metro Qld's $500.
+Nationally, Peregian Springs' mortgage repayments were significantly higher at $2,147 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing